mingca/js-graph-refactoring/README.md

 1. Fork this repository
 2. Make your improvements
-3. Submit a pull request
+3. Link us to your fork

 Aiming for:
 - Well structured, easy to read code